Becky139/mutts-cuts/AGILE.md

 - develop the landing page a little more using bootstrap.
 Aim to get the hero image to display correctly.
 Use its FSF approach to develop the frontend faster.

 ### Reflections
-This week it wanted to focus on user accounts and authentication as that alters the navbar options through use of django templates.
+This week it wanted to focus on user accounts and authentication as that alters the navbar options through use of Django templates.
 Also, I realised I had to revise my use of Bootstrap as much of this knowledge hasn't been used in a few months.
 By developing a generic landing page using Bootstrap I can speed up the creation of future templates.
 Bespoke css/js/jquery can be added at a later time for a less derivative site.

 Seven user stories satisfied this week.